-Groceries and food make up a large chunk of our expenditures.
+Groceries and food make up a large chunk of my family’s expenditures.
 We also love having people over and love to entertain.
-We also don’t love having to spend a lot of money (which we don’t have) on a lot of chicken, meat or fish to feed all the people who we love having coming to our house.
+But we also don’t love having to spend a lot of money (which we don’t have) on a lot of chicken, meat or fish to feed all the people who we love who have come to our house.

-this is the easiest way to do it!
+Then this is the easiest way to do it!

 Make a soup to Stretch your Meal!

-Think about it: if you go to someone’s house and they serve supper with two courses you automatically assume that they put a lot of thought and effort into it.
-Its a great hosting trick that is really super easy to implement.
+Think about it: if you go to someone’s house and they serve supper with two courses, you automatically assume that they put a lot of thought and effort into it.
+It’s a great hosting trick that is really super easy to implement.

 The easiest soup in the world is the extremely versatile cream of whatever vegetable you have soup.

-This is the recipe (or lack thereof- like I said, its the easiest soup in the world!)
+This is the recipe (or lack thereof- like I said, it’s the easiest soup in the world!)
 This can be added to the “A Dime Saved Cookbook”!

 Cream of Cheap Vegetable Soup

 Adding a soup, especially an easy and cheap one, is really the easiest way to stretch a meal.
-Serving it as a first automatically turns your meal into a 2-course affair and stomachs will be filled with the soup (cheap and healthy!) before serving the more pricey main course.
+Serving it as a first automatically turns your meal into a 2-course affair, and stomachs will be filled with the soup (cheap and healthy!) before serving the more pricey main course.

 You can do this every night!

-If you want you can also add a grain to make it a little more hearty- think rice, barley etc. You can always check out Budget Bytes for tons of great cheap soup ideas.
+If you want, you can also add grain to make it a little more hearty- think rice, barley, etc. You can always check out Budget Bytes for tons of great cheap recipes to feed a large family.